-Prerequisite: "C" or higher in MELE 201 and 202.
-Recommended prep: ENG 100.
+Prerequisite: "C" or higher in MELE 201 and 202 Recommended prep: ENG 100

 MELE majors only.

 A survey of the concert & special events business with primary emphasis given to the organizations involved in the production and presentation of small to large scale events found in the music & entertainment industry.
-Students learn the fundamental skills to successfully plan, produce, and present an end-of-semester concert/special event.
-(3 hrs. lect. per week)
+Students learn the fundamental skills to successfully plan, produce, and present an end-ofsemester concert/special event.
+(2 hrs. lect.; 2 hrs. lab per week)